-Over the past several months, I had the privilege of interviewing some amazing women for my book that is coming out in the spring: Awakening A Woman’s Soul: The Power of Meditation and Mindfulness to Transform Your Life.
+Over the past several months, I had the privilege of interviewing some amazing women for my book that is coming out in the fall: Awakening A Woman’s Soul: The Power of Meditation and Mindfulness to Transform Your Life.
 As I’ve listened and transcribed their stories, I began to see patterns emerge.
 There was a common thread that existed between their stories and my own.
 There was a sense that they were hungry for something.

 A few days later it came to me in the shower as I was conditioning my hair: It was soul hunger!!!
 Not only was it explaining what so many women have been describing to me, but it helped me to make sense of what I was trying to describe when I wrote the article: Is Your Life Lacking Meaning and Purpose?

 It was soul hunger that lead me out of retirement to start The Compassionate Mind, and soul hunger that gets me up at 5 am to meditate, write, mentor and make a difference.
 I have come to understand that our souls, like our bodies, need to be fed in order to flourish and thrive.

 I have also come to believe that soul hunger is epidemic in our society.
 Large numbers of us experience it and yet we have no idea what it is.
 When I told my husband, Mark that my vision was to end soul hunger, he smiled and said, “that’s great, but most people would have no idea what soul hunger is.”
 And that is exactly the reason that it’s so important.
 I hear women say on a daily basis that “something is wrong and I have no idea what it is.
 I’m willing to make some changes, but I don’t know what to change.”